haystack/listit/HACKING.md

 ## Setup

-On startup (global and per page), list.it sets up the environment by issuing setup events on the local event interface.
+On startup (global and per page), list.it sets up the environment by issuing setup events on the local event interface (`ListIt.gvent`).
 The events are triggered in the following order:

 Event | Description
 ------|------------